viridia/quill/README.md

 Finally, there is `.each()`, which doesn't require a comparator function, since it requires the array elements to implement both `Clone` and `PartialEq`.

-## Deep-Dive: NodeSpans

-Even though the view state graph is frequently reconstructed, it's "shape" is relatively stable, unlike the display graph.
-For example, a `For` element may generate varying numbers of children in the display graph, but each new iteration of the view state graph will have a `For` node in the same location relative to other view nodes.
-The output of a view, however, can vary in number and shape depending on the state of the UI.
-This presents a challenge when you want to update just some children and not others, since the children may have different relative positions within their parent.

-A helper class which is used by views is `NodeSpan`, which is kind of like a "rope" for Bevy Entities.
-The `.build()` method of each `View` produces exactly one `NodeSpan`, however that span may contain zero, one, or a varying number of entities that represent child nodes in the display tree. `NodeSpan`s are also stored along with the view State in ECS components.
-This list of entities is flattened before it is attached to the parent entity.

-To illustrate how this works, consider the following example: Say a presenter produces a sequence of three elements, where the second element is a "For" element.
-This means that the output of `.build()` will produce three `NodeSpans`, but the middle `NodeSpan` will contain a varying number of entities based on the data passed to the `For`.
-For a list of n items passed to `For`, the total number of entities for the presenter will be n + 2.
-As the for loop reacts to changes in the length of the array, it will always know where in the flat list of entities those changes will go.

 # Bibliography

 - [Xilem: an architecture for UI in Rust](https://raphlinus.github.io/rust/gui/2022/05/07/ui-architecture.html)